vitludwig/bagira-fullstack-assignment/Frontend-Oriented/README.md

 Copy `.env.example` to `.env` to customize the values.

+`POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` initialize PostgreSQL only when the database volume is created for the first time.
+Changing them later does not update the existing database.
+For disposable local data, remove the volume with `docker compose down --volumes` before starting again with new values.

-The frontend API URL is configured at build time in `src/environments/environment.prod.ts`.
-Change the default database password in `.env` outside local development.
+The frontend API URL is configured at build time in `frontend/frontend-angular/src/environments/environment.prod.ts`.
+The included Compose configuration and credentials are intended for local development only, not for production deployment.

 ## Run locally without Docker

 ### Backend

-The local backend requires PostgreSQL on `localhost:5432` with the database and credentials configured in `backend/Backend.Api/appsettings.Development.json`.
+The local backend requires PostgreSQL on `localhost:5432`.
+Create the database and user referenced by `backend/Backend.Api/appsettings.Development.json`, or replace that development connection string with your local credentials.
+The default configuration expects database `scenario_builder` and user `postgres` with password `postgres`.
 EF Core applies pending migrations when the API starts.

 ```bash
 cd backend